 It’s not all about closing.
-Just like any other team at AT&T, our In-Home Experts champion our values.
+Just like any other team at AT&T, our Sales Representatives champion our values.
 Debbie’s team often attends volunteering events, including a dedicated day for the homeless once a quarter and working with the Salvation Army in December.
-Top performers can open doors to sales positions in other fields – such as Business to Business Sales – or management positions in IHX and retail.
-Both Debbie and Johnette recommend doing the research to understand some of the basics of sales tactics.
+Top performers can open doors to sales positions in other fields – such as Business to Business Sales – or management positions.

-If you’re interested in joining, both Debbie and Johnette recommend connecting with In-Home Experts who are on the road today.
+If you’re interested in joining, both Debbie and Johnette recommend connecting with Sales Representatives who are on the road today.

 “I urge everyone to research the sales psyche,” Johnette said.
 “A lot of this job is about reading body language, knowing buying signals and being a strong closer.”

 “I believe this is the best position in the company and the best channel in the company,” Debbie said.
 “We’re making a direct impact.
 To quote our leadership, we’re making meaningful connections with our customers, with each other, and are focusing on personal growth.”Explore Careers